Ni-Langguth/MARBLE/README.md

-# MARBLE
+# BARMAN
-MacOS Actions Runners Balancing Load Efficiently
+Balancing Actions Runners for macOS Across Nodes

-MARBLE strives to work around Apples restrictions in dockerization of MacOS by automating the creation and configuration of MacOS virtual machines with the Parallels Desktop virtualization software as far as possible and instructing in the ways that could not be automated.
+BARMAN strives to work around Apples restrictions in dockerization of MacOS by automating the creation and configuration of MacOS virtual machines with the Parallels Desktop virtualization software as far as possible and instructing in the ways that could not be automated.
 This approach allows the maintenance of a consistent build environment and automates the up- and download of the virtual machines to a prefconfigured S3 bucket, laying important groundwork for a scalable MacOS VM service in the SFT group, that can be used by ROOT and the parts of SPI, which don't require cvmfs (it relying on macfuse, which is a kernel - not a system - extension does not allow it to be used on mac VMs on apple silicon).
 Instructions in this readme contain:
  - Configure a VM host-mac